-Be careful not to make any assumptions here that may come out of your familiarity with the opportunity.
+However you describe your value proposition, ensure your audience really “gets it” before proceeding.
+Check in with them and ask them if they do.
+Be careful not to make assumptions that may come out of your familiarity with the opportunity.
 Instead, be explicit about what could simply not be done without the solution you are proposing and why that is so compelling.

 The description of the value proposition and solution should lead to describing your vision for how the market will evolve and how you plan to lead it.

 Vision matters.
 Early opportunities evolve and change over many years, so we always look for entrepreneurs who have the vision to see how the market will unfold and grow down the road.

 - How will you lead it?

 Traction & Proof Points

 No matter what you claim, examples and case studies will prove that you can deliver.
 They are more credible than anything else you could say.